sista-ai/ai-assistant-react/README.md

 🎉 Congratulations!
 Almost done.
 Now you can start talking with your app.
 Just press the button and enjoy the experience. 😊👍

-### 3. Register voice activated functions
+### 3. Enable AI to controller your app

-To allow your app to be voice controlled, simply define which functions the AI can call, in a simple config file.
+To voice-control your app, just specify callable functions in a config file.

 That's all it takes for users to start interacting with your app via voice commands.
 It works like magic :sparkles: